Diogo-Rego/EuroSkills.2023/Module-B/AD DC/README.md

 ### Step 3: Click on the Next button.
 You will be asked to select the installation type as shown below:

 ![img_2.png](img_2.png)
-<p align="center">Choose a role-based or feature-based installation</p>

 ![img_3.png](img_3.png)
-<p align="center">Choose the first option: Select a server from the server pool — you should see a single server auto selected and click 'Next'</p>

 ![img_4.png](img_4.png)